Enhanced Web Ebooks with Honkit

 Project Gutenberg

-Project Gutenberg is a great project that provides free ebooks.
-The ebooks are available in many formats, including epub, pdf and a HTML web version for reading in the browser.
+Project Gutenberg is a great project that provides free e-books.
+The e-books are available in many formats, including epub, pdf and an HTML web version for reading in the browser.

 Honkit